LibrariesHacked/schema-librarydata/docs/membership.md

 | --------------- | ---------- | --------- | ------- |
 | Bristol City Council | 2018-10-23 | E01014486 | 557 |

-This shows that there were 557 library members in [LSOA area E01014486](https://mapit.mysociety.org/area/115005.html) (St Agnes in Bristol).
+This shows 557 library members in [LSOA area E01014486](https://mapit.mysociety.org/area/115005.html) (St Agnes in Bristol).
 Looking at other data sources, the area is ranked 3,573 out of 32,844 for deprivation in England, which puts it in the 20% most deprived neighbourhoods.
 The population of the area was estimated in mid-2018 to be 2,435, so we can estimate a library membership of about 25% in that area.

-Analysing this data provides many local uses such as seeing why certain areas don't use the library, looking at the particular needs of existing members, etc.
+This data provides many local uses such as seeing why certain areas don't use the library, looking at the particular needs of existing membership, etc.

 The map on [librarieswest.github.io](https://librarieswest.github.io/map/) shows detailed membership data for all services in Libraries West in 2018.